-- The Campaign for Social Science guide on Pathways to Impact has some useful specific tips on engaging with the Assembly and the Welsh Government.
+- The Campaign for Social Science guide on Pathways to Impact has some useful specific tips on engaging with the Senedd and the Welsh Government.

-- An independent evaluation of the Assembly’s academic engagement work, alongside those of the other UK legislatures by Dr Danielle Beswick and Dr Marc Geddes (forthcoming).
+- An independent evaluation of the Senedd’s academic engagement work, alongside those of the other UK legislatures by Dr Danielle Beswick and Dr Marc Geddes.